 What About Keeping Schools Open?

-Instead, schools and child care facilities — including all San Francisco Unified School District schools — as yet untouched by the coronavirus, are often opting to remain open as leaders seek ways to slow the spread of COVID-19.
-The data behind the decision: A recent study of 44,672 people with confirmed COVID-19 infection found that children under age 10 made up less than 1% of those cases, and zero of the 1,023 deaths.
+The impact of the coronavirus will be felt well beyond the f implications.
+The closings of schools and child care centers will impact family budgets and any businesses that deal directly or indirectly with child care..
+The data behind the decision: A recent study of of 44,672 people with confirmed COVID-19 infection found that children under age 10 made up less than 1% of those cases, and zero of the 1,023 deaths.

 While it’s unclear what role children might play in transmitting the new coronavirus, experts said it is now clear that their rate of serious illness is far lower than it is for adults.

 Clarissa Ng of Brooklyn, New York, notes that her 3-year-old’s child care center once welcomed parents for breakfast, but has since barred parents from the premises.